Improving quantum channel discrimination with resourceful states: Introduction

 A natural question arises as to how much the performance can be improved in channel discrimination tasks using a given resource state compared to free states.
 For this problem, the ratio of the maximum average success probability in channel discrimination problems using a given state to that using the best free state has been a focal point of research.
-In several resource theories (e.g., entanglement \cite{Bae-Chr-Pia-2019}, steerability \cite{Pia-Wat-2015}, coherence \cite{Nap-Bro-Cia-Pia-2016,Bu-Sin-Fei-Pat-2017}, and asymmetry \cite{Pia-Cia-Bro-Nap-2016}), it has been shown that the supremum of this ratio, which we call the discrimination power, can be precisely quantified by a measure known as the (generalized) robustness (see also \cite{Tak-Reg-Bu-Liu-2019,Tak-Reg-2019}).
-However, these results are limited to specific types resource theories and are difficult to generalize in their current form.
+Studies have been conducted to quantify this ratio, and in certain resource theories (e.g., entanglement \cite{Bae-Chr-Pia-2019}, steerability \cite{Pia-Wat-2015}, coherence \cite{Nap-Bro-Cia-Pia-2016,Bu-Sin-Fei-Pat-2017}, and asymmetry \cite{Pia-Cia-Bro-Nap-2016}), it has been shown that the supremum of this ratio, which we call the discrimination power, can be precisely quantified by a measure known as the (generalized) robustness (see also \cite{Tak-Reg-Bu-Liu-2019,Tak-Reg-2019}).
+However, these results are limited to specific types resource theories, and it was unclear whether similar results would hold for other resource theories.
 It is also well known that in channel discrimination problems, the maximum average success probability can generally be improved by using auxiliary systems (e.g., \cite{Wat-2018}).
 Therefore, the discrimination power of channels with auxiliary systems has also been focused.
 Nevertheless, it is generally difficult to determine the discrimination power compared to the case without auxiliary systems, and it has only been quantified in some special cases \cite{Bae-Chr-Pia-2019,Pia-Wat-2015}.

-Instead of focusing on discrimination power, a more analytically tractable indicator has been considered: the ratio of the average success probability when the measurement used for discrimination is fixed in subchannel discrimination tasks in convex resource theories for a given state.
-It has been shown that the supremum of this ratio can be quantified by the robustness measure \cite{Tak-Reg-Bu-Liu-2019}, and this result has been extended to infinite-dimensional systems, nonconvex resource theories, and general probabilistic theories \cite{Uol-Kra-Sha-Yu-2019,Reg-Lam-Fer-Tak-2021,Kur-Tak-Ade-Yam-2024,Tur-Gut-Ade-2024,Lam-Reg-Tak-Fer-2021}.
-In this paper, we focus on discrimination power, which appears to be a more straightforward indicator from the perspective of channel discrimination problems, limited to finite-dimensional systems.